abaleato/Quicklens-with-fixes/README.md

 Faulty function: sims/sims.tebfft()

 The bug would have appeared if you ever used it to simulate flat-sky fields: the function ql.sims.tebfft() can be used to generate realizations of size (nx,ny) of real TEB fields by drawing complex Fourier coefficients with the right power spectrum on a Fourier-space grid of size (nx, ny/2+1).
 However, the implementation forgets to set the strip (lx=0,ly<0) to the complex conjugate of the (lx=0, ly>0) entries.
 One manifestation of this bug is that the lensed simulations you generate will lack power, with the shortage being most acute on large scales.

+# Added curved-sky functions

+Location: sims/qest.py

+Added get_qft_full_sky() and get_qr_full_sky() which enable curved-sky lensing recosntruction based on the quadratic estimators implemented by Hanson.
+IMPORTANT NOTE: the implementation of get_qr_full_sky() is very preliminary as it currently only works on signal-only fields with no other realistic effects.